 Should You Take AP Chemistry?

-Deciding whether or not to take AP Chemistry while in high school depends entirely on you.
+Deciding whether to take AP Chemistry while in high school depends entirely on you.
 Every student is different and will have a different aptitude for chemistry.
 However, here are a few questions to ask yourself to help you decide whether AP Chemistry is the right course for you.

-Have you taken high school chemistry?
+- Have you taken high school chemistry?

 Given that it is highly recommended that you take a high school chemistry class before taking AP Chemistry, you want to make sure that you are well-versed in basic chemistry.
 If you have never taken chemistry before, you might find this course considerably more challenging because you will have to catch up and learn the information you are expected to know.
-If you have taken chemistry before, then you should have the background necessary for AP Chemistry.

-Have you taken Algebra II?
+- Have you taken Algebra II?

 Another prerequisite for taking AP Chemistry is Algebra II.
 AP Chemistry involves a lot of mathematical calculations.
 In fact, almost every unit in the course curriculum has topics that require math skills.
 So if you haven't studied Algebra II, you might find this course a little harder than those who have taken this math class previously.

-How interested are you in chemistry?
+- How interested are you in chemistry?

 AP Chemistry can be a very challenging course and requires many hours of studying.
-You will need to cover nine units in addition to conducting labs and preparing for the exam.
-This can be a lot for someone to handle if they aren’t interested in chemistry.
+You will need to cover 9 units in addition to conducting labs and preparing for the exam.
+This can be a lot for someone to handle if they aren't interested in chemistry.

-Has chemistry always been your strong suit?
+- Has chemistry always been your strong suit?

 If you have previously studied chemistry, you should have a good idea of how well you can do in chemistry.
 While being passionate about the subject is important, it's also equally important to be able to study and ace the exams.
 If one of your academic strengths has consistently been chemistry, then you will definitely enjoy taking AP Chemistry.

-Do you want to continue studying chemistry?
+- Do you want to continue studying chemistry?

 Is AP Chemistry Hard?

-Evaluating whether or not to take AP Chemistry while in high school depends entirely on your strengths and interests.
+Evaluating whether to take AP Chemistry while in high school depends entirely on your strengths and interests.
 Every student is different and will have a varying aptitude for chemistry.
 Here are a few questions to ask yourself to help you decide whether AP Chemistry is the right course for you.

 - If you've done well in chemistry and mathematics in the past, then you should be able to cover the course content of AP Chemistry with relative ease.